Jessez2/Jessez2.github.io/README.md

 # Juncai Zhang GitHub Pages Site

-This folder contains a static academic homepage inspired by the layout of https://neoyanghc.github.io/.
+This folder contains a static academic homepage inspired by the layout of https://hyda.cc/(Haiyue Dai, a excellent causal scholar).

 ## How to use